Jacob-Anderson/sc-algorithms/README.md

 ## Scientific Computing Algorithms

-The repository contains MATLAB implementations of various useful algorithms in the field of Scientific Computing.
+This repository contains MATLAB implementations of various useful algorithms in the field of Scientific Computing.

 These algorithms were created for a Scientific Computing course (CS 5743) at the University of Oklahoma during the Fall 2016 semester.